Skip to main content

 2. Select 'Create rotation'

-Grazing Section
+Grazing Tab

-2. You can create a rotation starting today or a future date.
+1. Create a rotation starting today or a future date.
 Make sure to click 'confirm' on the date selector.

 5. Click 'Save'